Pulpo a la Gallega (Grilled Octopus with Potatoes)

-Just because an octopus has eight arms doesn't mean it's eight times harder to cook.
-An octopus dish gone wrong is terribly rubbery and chewy—but done right, the recipe should come out perfectly tender.
-There are many theories about how to tenderize octopus—from rubbing it with salt to beating it on a rock—but the true answer is just patience.
-Octopus needs to be braised low and slow and then it can take a trip on the grill or in a pan for a last-minute sear.
-Food & Wine's guide to cooking octopus will help you master this many-armed ingredient.
+There are so many theories about how to tenderize octopus—from rubbing it with salt to beating it on a rock—but the true answer is just patience.
+First, octopus needs to be braised low and slow and then it can take a trip on the grill or in a pan for a last-minute sear.
+Check out these delicious recipes and you'll get it right every time.

 Tom Colicchio was inspired by the smoky flavors of Mexico while filming season 12 of Top Chef.
 He incorporated many of those elements into the menu at his new restaurant, Beachcraft, at the 1 Hotel in Miami Beach.
 In this dish, the octopus is first braised in sherry and then the skin is removed to make it extra-tender before it’s finished on the grill and glazed with a tangy ancho chile sauce.
 Slideshow: More Grilled Seafood Recipes